 Below you can get my free helpful template that will guide your learner in looking for some of the most common patterns found in nature.
 The template is appropriate for students approximately ages 8 and up.
 I suggest modifying it for younger students, if necessary.

-Tips for using the Backyard Patterns in Nature Treasure Hunt Template
+Tips for using the Backyard Patterns in Nature Template

-After your learner completes searching for and drawing one example of each type of pattern found in your backyard, they'll answer the final questions.
+After your learner completes searching for and drawing one example of each type of patterns found in your backyard, they'll answer the final questions.
 The questions are:

 At first, this might boggle you and your learner.
 I'll offer a few examples to hopefully give you the aha you need to finish section c.